-The Internet is a highly useful tool in everyday life, and detecting an addiction can be difficult, which is complicated by the fact that Internet Addiction has not been adapted by the DSM-V Classification system .
+The Internet is a highly useful tool in everyday life, and detecting a computer addiction can be difficult, which is complicated by the fact that Internet Addiction has not been adopted by the DSM-V Classification system .

 - Excessive use